Duplicate Content Filtered Out of Search Results

-There are a number of reasons why pages don’t show up in search engine results.
+There are many reasons why pages don’t show up in search engine results.

-One area where this is particularly true is when the content at more than one web address, or URL, appears to be substantially similar at each of the locations it is seen by the search engines.
+One place where this is true is when the content at more than one URL, is almost the same at each location it is seen at by a search engine.

-Some duplicate content may cause pages to be filtered at the time of serving of results by search engines, and there is no guarantee as to which version of a page will show in results and which versions won’t.
-Duplicate content may also lead to some sites and some pages not being indexed by search engines at all, or may result in a search engine crawling program stopping the indexing all of the pages of a site because it finds too many copies of the same pages under different URLs.
+Some duplicate content may cause pages to be filtered when served by search engines.
+There is no guarantee which version of a page will show in results and which won’t.
+Duplicate content may also lead to some sites and pages not be indexed at all or may result in a search engine crawling program stopping the indexing of the pages of a site because it finds too many copies of the same pages under different URLs.

 There are a few different reasons why search engines dislike duplicate content.
 One is that they don’t want to show the same pages in their search results.
-Another is that they don’t want to spend the resources in indexing pages that are substantially similar.
+Another is that they don’t want to spend resources indexing pages that are almost the same.

-I’ve listed some areas where duplicate content exists on the web, or seems to exist from the stance of search engine crawling and indexing programs.
+I’ve listed some areas where duplicate content exists on the web or seems to exist to crawling and indexing programs.
 I’ve also included a list of some patents and some papers that discuss duplicate content issues on the web.

 Where search engines see duplicate content

-1. Product descriptions from manufacturers, publishers, and producers reproduced by a number of different distributors in large ecommerce sites
+1. Product descriptions from manufacturers, publishers, and producers copied by a number of different distributors in large ecommerce sites

-When more than one site sells the same products, they often use text from the manufacturer or producer of the product as a product description on their pages.
-Add to that the fact that the name of product and the name of the creator, manufacturer, writer, or recording artist may also be on the page, there may be a considerable amount of content showing up on the web on pages that aren’t related to each other but offer the same products.
+When more than one site sells the same products, they often use text from the manufacturer or producer of the product as product descriptions on their pages.
+Add to that the fact that the name of the product and the name of the creator, manufacturer, writer, or recording artist may also be on the page, there may be a considerable amount of content showing up on pages that aren’t related to each other but offer the same products.

 2. Alternative print pages

-Many sites offer the same content on different pages that may be formatted for printers.
+Many sites offer the same content on different pages formatted for printers.
 If the site owner doesn’t use robots.txt disallow statement or a meta “noindex” tag on these pages to keep search engines from indexing them, they may appear in search engine indexes.